The Importance of Correct Technique in Sports

 Well, as you might guess, the two of us were elated!
 We were thinking that the following day when the competition commenced and she added the landing phase to her fifteen-foot popups, she would clobber the field and maybe break the national record with a jump somewhere close to 16 feet in length.

-But…no such thing happened.
+But… no such thing happened.

-The next day this young girl with the fifteen-foot pop-ups made the beginner’s mistake of reaching for her landing position instead of striving for height… and she placed second with jumps in the thirteens, as I recall.
-In other words, she made a “mistake of timing” by reaching for the landing at the take-off instead of jumping high…and this single mistake of technique knocked two feet off her jumps!
+The next day this young girl with the fifteen-foot pop-ups made the beginner’s mistake of reaching for her landing position instead of striving for HEIGHT… and she placed second with jumps in the thirteens, as I recall.
+In other words, she made a “MISTAKE OF TIMING” by reaching for the landing at the take-off instead of jumping high… and this single mistake of technique knocked two feet off her jumps!

-Coach…here’s the message I’m trying to get across with my little story:
+Coach… here’s the message I’m trying to get across with my little story:

-When you’re teaching the skills of your sport to your students small things make big differences!
+When you’re teaching the skills of your sport to your students SMALL THINGS MAKE BIG DIFFERENCES!

 * The stories in Winning Ways are of actual athletes but names have been replaced for privacy.